OCESS/corbit-3/README.md

 Requirements
 ------------

-Corbit uses the SciPy stack, unum, and the Python standard library.
+Corbit uses the SciPy stack, unum, PyGame and the Python standard library.